postmanlabs/labs-docs/v6/enterprise/sso/saml_okta.md

      | Audience URI (SP Entity ID) | Entity ID |
      | Name ID Format | EmailAddress |

-7. Configure the below options as shown below.
-Note that the image highlights default settings.
+7. Configure the options as shown below.
 Ensure your field options reflect these values.

     [![okta advanced](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Okta-SAML-Adv-Settings.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Okta-SAML-Adv-Settings.png)

-     For the Encryption Certificate, upload the file here (the one you downloaded earlier).
+     For the Encryption Certificate, upload the encryption file in the **Encryption Certificate** field shown above.
+Note that you downloaded the encryption file by clicking **Download as a file** link in Postman's Service Provider Details section earlier.
 Click **Next** to continue.

 8. Under the third step “Feedback”, select “I’m an Okta customer adding an internal app”, and check “This is an internal app that we have created”, and then click **Finish**.